epomatti/azure-functions-serverless-prototype/README.md

 The easiest way to test your app in the Cloud is using the [IDE plugin](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git) to perform the deployment.

 Using VS Code Azure plugin, select the Function and deploy.
+For a step-by-step check it [here](https://github.com/microsoft/vscode-azurefunctions).

 File `local.settings.json` is not deployed to the cloud.
 You need to set those variables in the `Configuration` blade and `App Settings` tab.